 Alessandro Petrussa and Tiziano Bole, from Little Paris Productions, have taken the whole iconography of the album cover (and the horse heads) and wrote a script, directed and produced a video for our opening track, Conundrums.
 Praise goes to them and to the whole Little Paris crew, for taking this initiative and expanding the mythology of the band.
 The video can be seen on Little Paris' Youtube channel.

-It is purely coincidental that the main characters on the video we made four years ago to accompany Wozzeck's Variations, one
+It is purely coincidental that on the video we made four years ago to accompany Wozzeck's Variations, one

-of our first album's tracks, are man in black suits, wearing dog masks.
+of our first album's tracks, the main characters are men in black suits, wearing dog masks.

 top of page